anvilistas/anvil-extras/docs/guides/installation.rst

 Installation
 ============
-There are two options for installling anvil-extras:
+There are two options for installing anvil-extras:

 #.
 As a third-party dependency

    This is the simplest option.
-After you add the library to your app, there is no further maintenance involved and updates will happen automatically.
 #.
 As a clone

    This option involves using git on your local machine to manage your own copy of the anvil-extras library.
-There is more work involved but you gain full control over when and if your copy is updated.
+There is more work involved but you gain full control over your copy.

 NOTE: If you are an enterprise user, you cannot use the third-party dependency option.